Thanksgiving on the Ranch: Traditions For Friends and Family

 A good, old-fashioned game night is an easy way to keep everyone entertained - together - after the meal.
 Whether it's cards, board games, checkers, or dominoes, challenge everyone to a competition and keep a list of who wins each year.

 Decorate for Christmas

-When the turkey is gone and the dishes are done, there’s only one thing left to do: put up your tree, hang your stockings on the mantel, and crank up the Christmas music.'Tis the season!Posted by Richmond Frasier • Broker on
+When the turkey is gone and the dishes are done, there’s only one thing left to do: put up your tree, hang your stockings on the mantel, and crank up the Christmas music.'Tis the season!Posted by Richmond Frasier • Partner on